arebaka/lena/README.md

 ```

 ## Launch
-The bot required some environment variables.
+The bot requires some environment variables.
 Here is a list of them:
 `TOKEN` – bot token from @BotFather
 `DBHOST` – host of PSQL, default `localhost`
 `DBUSER` – user of PSQL, default your current login